sous-chefs/ark/README.md

   currently supported.
 Also supports special syntax :name:version:apache_mirror: that will auto-magically construct download url from the apache mirrors site
-- version: software version, required
+- version: software version, defaults to "1" if not specified.
+The :dump, :cherry_pick, and :put actions do not use it
+- extension: The file extension of the file you are trying to download.
+If not specified, ark tries to determine the file extension by parsing the URL
 - checksum: sha256 checksum, used for security
 - mode: file mode for app_home, is an integer TODO
 - prefix_root: default prefix_root, for use with :install* actions